mykytachystyi/Socialized-Pet/README.md

 - UseCaseTests - for testing a business logic.
 - The main WebApiCompose - for Web API controllers and build all server parts of project.

-For now, to run this project, you need to download it and open from Visual Studio 2022.
+For now, to run this project, you need to download it on the Windows 11 and open from Visual Studio 2022.
 Select project WebApiCompose and start to run.